Income tax, VAT & legal form of business

 A limited cost trader is defined as one that spends less than 2% of its sales on goods (not services) in an accounting period.
 The amount spent on goods cannot include purchases of:

-A firm can also be a limited cost trader if it spends less than £1,000 a year on goods, even if this is more than 2% of the firm's turnover on goods.
+A firm can also be a limited cost trader if it spends less than £1,000 a year, even if this is more than 2% of the firm’s turnover on goods.

-Limited cost traders can still use the Flat Rate Scheme, but their percentage is set at 16.5%.
+Limited cost traders can still use the Flat Rate Scheme, but their percentage is 16.5%.

 It is recommended that you talk to your accountant as to whether joining the Flat Rate Scheme would be beneficial for your business.

 Some businesses, especially historic, cultural or environmental attractions, can be established as a charity.
-Charities don’t pay tax on most types of income as long as they use the money for charitable purposes.
+Charities do not pay tax on most types of income as long as they use the money for charitable purposes.
 Charitable purposes that help the public can include:

 However, you may need to pay tax if you have:

-Charities can also claim back tax that has been deducted e.g. on bank interest and donations (this is known as Gift Aid).
+Charities can also claim back tax that has been deducted, for example on bank interest and donations.
+This is known as Gift Aid).

 There are six steps to setting up a charity:

-- Find trustees for your charity - you usually need at least three.
+1. Find trustees for your charity: you usually need at least three.

-Detailed information on how to set up a charity is available from the Charity Commission website.
+Detailed information on how to set up a charity is available from The Charity Commission.

 Tax and your staff

-For information on PAYE, National Insurance, download the Employer Further Guide to PAYE and National Insurance Contributions from Gov.uk.
+For information on PAYE and National Insurance, see the Gov.uk Employer Further Guide to PAYE and National Insurance Contributions.

-There is a range of guidance available from the HM Revenue & Customs on their website and you can also contact the HMRC’s helpline: 0300 200 3200.
+There is a range of guidance available from HMRC online, as well as the HMRC helpline: 0300 200 3200.
 You will need your employer reference number or accounts office reference number when you call.

 Independent financial advisors

-The IFA consumer website allows you to find a list of independent financial advisors, accountants or solicitor in your area.
+The IFA consumer website can help you to find independent financial advisors, accountants or solicitors in your area.

 Making Tax Digital

 The first component of Making Tax Digital is VAT payments.
-All VAT-registered businesses with a taxable turnover above the VAT threshold (£85,000) are now required to follow the Making Tax Digital rules by keeping digital records and using software to submit their VAT returns to HMRC.
+All VAT-registered businesses are now required to follow the Making Tax Digital rules by keeping digital records and using software to submit their VAT returns to HMRC.

 The next stage of Making Tax Digital is to require self-employed businesses with an annual business or property income above £10,000 to follow the rules for Income Tax from their next accounting period starting on 6 April 2024.